The Prevent Defense

 - CHARACTER.
 You’ll want to show that you take this whole thing very seriously and that you are a responsible person, which may be evidenced through your personal credit history.

 - CONDITIONS.
 Factors such as the overall health of the economy and your particular sector, industry trends, market forces, etc. and how these will affect your chances of success.

 Before you seek investors or private lenders, find out what the securities laws are.
 The investing arena is tightly regulated and you don’t want to get into hot water with regulators.
-Venture capitalists rarely provide startup funding.
-It’s just too risky.
+Venture capitalists rarely provide funding to startups as it’s just too risky.
 Angel investors, on the other hand, love to provide seed money to startups and are willing to take a risk on a new firm or idea.
 That’s not to say that venture capitalists won’t get involved, but they tend to take an interest in a business a little farther down the road.

 Angels use their own money to fund ventures and get involved because they are interested in the business, product or service.
 In an angel, you may not only find a financial resource but a mentor.
 If you’re a seasoned pro, a venture capitalist may be what you need.
 These investors are willing to invest more money than a typical angel, but only when the company has proven itself.
 In contrast to an angel investor, venture capitalists aren’t usually interested in the day-to-day operations of your enterprise but may want or require a seat on the board instead.
 Both offer an entrepreneur excellent opportunities to secure additional financing, but both rightfully expect a solid return on their investment.